 A tonewood is a type of timber Luthiers (makers of stringed instruments) refer to for it’s tonal characteristics e.g. it’s ability to make a nice sounding guitar.
 They are almost always a hardwood.
-We have listed the most popular tonewoods used in guitar manufacturing below.
+We have listed the 5 timbers we offer for the bodies of our guitars below.

 - Ash – Much lighter than Magogany and very bright sounding.
 Ash will put a great emphasis on the low and high tones with less clarity on the mids.
 Ash however has more natural variation than most timbers and can sound a little different one guitar to the next.